Live, Laugh & Love - Yoga and Meditation Retreat with Tracy AleksicHegymagas - Balaton Highlands, Hungary

 Our goal is to show you the hidden spots of Hungary and guide you through an experience filled with nature, new tastes, wines, art, and artisans.

 - Daily yoga and meditation guided by Sarvani

-- Exclusivity in our beautiful retreat house in historic Hegymagas, near Lake Balaton and full access to the facilities
+- Accommodation in our beautiful retreat house in historic Hegymagas, near Lake Balaton and full access to the facilities

 - Travel arrangements

 Early Bird Price (till the 30th of September 2019)

 - 3.200 € for accommodation in shared double room